-When a user selects a row in a table, the data in that row can be used as inputs for components like buttons, forms, pop-up forms and dynamic buttons.
+When a user selects a row in a table, the data in that row can be used as inputs for components like buttons, forms, and pop-up forms.
 This is done through Field Configuration (within the non-table component).

 When a user selects a row in a table, the data in that row can be used to filter components like card lists, detail views and even other tables.
 Use the filters for that component and choose to compare against data coming from a selected table row.

 A number of components can be inserted into a table - these components appear in every row and typically perform functions either using or changing the data in their row.
-You can add buttons, pop-up forms, dynamic buttons, calculated fields, s3 uploaders, links and images.
+You can add buttons, pop-up forms, dynamic buttons, text, s3 uploaders, links and images.